 Durham Access to Social Housing (DASH)

-Durham Access to Social Housing (DASH) manages the waiting list for rent-geared-to-income (RGI) housing in Durham.
-RGI units may become available in social housing properties and with some private landlords in the region.
+Durham Access to Social Housing (DASH) manages the wait list for rent-geared-to-income (RGI) and modified housing in Durham.
+RGI and modified units may become available in social housing properties and with some private landlords in the region.

-When an RGI unit becomes available, it is posted here.
-You must be on the waiting list in order to view and express interest in RGI vacancies.
+When an RGI or modified unit becomes available, it is posted here.
+You must be on the wait list in order to view and express interest in RGI or modified unit vacancies.

-Click here to log in to view and express interest in current RGI vacancies (waiting list applicants only):
+Click here to log in to view and express interest in current RGI or modified unit vacancies (wait list applicants only):

 Click here for information about how to log in to view and express interest in vacancies.

-You must be eligible for rent-geared-to-income (RGI) to be placed on the waiting list.
-Click here to print an application for rent-geared-to-income (RGI).
+You must be eligible for rent-geared-to-income (RGI) or for modified housing to be placed on the wait list.
+Click here to print the application for rent-geared-to-income (RGI) or modified housing.

-Vacancies for RGI units are posted online.
+Vacancies for RGI or modified units are posted online.
 New units are posted online as they become available and stay posted for one week.

-Applicants on the waiting must log in to see vacancies for which they are eligible.
-They may express interest in any online vacancy and will be offered housing if their name is higher on the waiting list than the other people who expressed interest in the same vacancy.
+Applicants on the wait list must log in to see vacancies for which they are eligible.
+They may express interest in any online vacancy and will be offered housing if their name is higher on the wait list than the other people who expressed interest in the same vacancy.

-Click here for more information about how to use the Online System for RGI Vacancies to log in, view and express interest in vacancies.
+Click here for more information about how to use the Online System for RGI and Modified Unit Vacancies to log in, view and express interest in vacancies.

-Most applicants are placed on the waiting list according to the date that they applied, meaning they are higher on the list than people who applied after them.
-Some applicants have priority on the waiting list even though they may have a later application date.
+Most applicants are placed on the wait list according to the date that they applied, meaning they are higher on the list than people who applied after them.
+Some applicants have priority on the wait list even though they may have a later application date.
 These may be:

 - Special priority applicants